utopia-foss/utopia/dune/utopia/models/PredatorPrey/README.md

 neighborhood or to an empty cell if there is no prey.
 Prey that are on a cell together with a predator flee to an empty cell in their neighborhood with a certain probability.
-If there are several cells in the neigborhood that meet the above condition, one is chosen randomly.
+If there are several cells in the neigborhood that meet the above condition, one is chosen at random.
 3. Eat: Prey take up resources and predators eat prey if they are on the same cell.
 4. Reproduction: If an individual's resources exceed a certain value and if